esplito/coding-notes/epicreact/react-performance/notes.md

 }
 ```

-**Note: You can no longer check timings from React in the Performance tab.
+**Note: You can no longer check timings from React in the Performance tab in prod.
 You have to use the Profiler.**
 Sources:
  - https://stackoverflow.com/questions/52364829/no-timing-breakdown-in-user-timing-section-in-performance-tab-in-chrome-dev-tool
  -  https://github.com/facebook/react/pull/18417